tcarlile/eBird-Targets/README.md

 - Output a "Study Guide" for targets, just an HTML file with links to eBird species account pages

 ## Updates
 eBird's yearly taxonomy update will necessitate downloading the latest version of the Clements/eBird checklist, and changing a couple of lines in the configuration file.
+I won't host these here, but will try to keep these links up to date.

 The 2024 taxonomy downloads page, and a direct link to the relevant 2024 taxonomy file are below.
 - https://www.birds.cornell.edu/clementschecklist/introduction/updateindex/october-2024/2024-citation-checklist-downloads/
 - https://www.birds.cornell.edu/clementschecklist/wp-content/uploads/2024/10/eBird-Clements-v2024-integrated-checklist-October-2024-rev.csv

-eBird style updates will also require more significant updates in how the targets table HTML is parsed from the website. eBird's 2024 style update
+eBird website, and style updates will require more significant updates. eBird's 2024 style update required an update to the code that parses the targets table HTML.
+Hopefully, this will be stable for awhile.

 ## Details
 (Native & Naturalized & Exotic: Provisional)

-eBird style update

 ## Usage

 ## Dependencies